 As you can see, there is more to this whole “start your business” thing than coaching.
 At WAG we have you covered on all sides.

-From there, you’ll have the opportunity to opt into the WAG Business Program.
-Here, you’ll not only have access to our personalized coaching software - Seismic - but we’ll also provide you with hundreds of resources and tons of support to help you go from new coach to experienced business owner!
+From there, you’ll have the opportunity to opt into the Seismic Business Program Here, you’ll not only have access to the coaching software trusted by WAG—Seismic—but we’ll also provide you with hundreds of resources and tons of support to help you go from new coach to experienced business owner!